Ruhrfestspiele: History

 The festival originated in the postwar winter of 1946/47, when Hamburg theatres were unable to heat their premises and sent representatives to the Ruhr valley to "organize" coal.
-Miners of the Pit King Ludwig in the Recklinghausen suburb of Suderwich are said to have been helpful, which led to the pit being called the cradle of the Ruhrfestspiele (Wiege der Ruhrfestspiele).
+A small group of persons, leaded by Otto Burrmeister, head of administration of the Deutsches Schauspielhaus, went to the Ruhr Area with two wood gas trucks, and asked miners of the first mine they could find for fuel.
+Miners of the Pit King Ludwig in the Recklinghausen suburb of Suderwich provided the coal without permission of the British occupation authorities, which led to the pit being called the cradle of the Ruhrfestspiele (Wiege der Ruhrfestspiele).
 In return, performers from the Deutsches Schauspielhaus, Thalia Theater and the Staatsoper Hamburg held performances at the Städtischer Saalbau hall in Recklinghausen in mid-1947 under the slogan "Kunst gegen Kohle" (Art for Coal).
-In 1948, the DGB labour union and the city founded a company to organize the first festival, that started with a performance of Goethe's Faust I. The state of North Rhine-Westfalia has supported the festival since 1949.
+In 1948, the DGB labour union and the city founded a company to organize the first festival, that started with a performance of Goethe's Faust I. The state of North Rhine-Westphalia has supported the festival since 1949.
 The festival traditionally starts on 1 May.

 Drama performances are complemented by concerts, art exhibits and political events.
 Operas were not performed after 1953 due to technical limitations of the Saalbau building.
-On 3 June 1961 construction started of a new hall, the Ruhrfestspielhaus, financed by the Friends of the Ruhrfestspiele (Freunde der Ruhrfestspiele), an association founded by Theodor Heuss.
-The building's architecture is influenced by the Bauhaus.
-The first performances in the new building took place in 1965.
+On 3 June 1961 construction started of a new hall, the Ruhrfestspielhaus, financed by the Friends of the Ruhrfestspiele (Freunde der Ruhrfestspiele), an association founded by Federal President Theodor Heuss.
+The new building opened in 1965, it's architecture is influenced by the Bauhaus.

 The program grew more political in the 1960s and 1970s, showing performances of independent ensembles such as the Grips-Theater and the Theatermanufaktur Berlin, and plays by Bertolt Brecht.

 Beginning in 1990, the festival was expanded to a Europäisches Theater (European Theater).
 The new director Hansgünther Heyme, who shaped the festival until 2003, invited companies from European countries "from the Atlantic to the Urals", in an effort to counteract growing nationalism and xenophobia.
 He set mottos for the each festival, in 1991 it was "Foundations of Empire"(Reichs-Gründungen), in 1993 "25 Years after 1968" (Aufbrüche – 25 Jahre nach ’68), in the 50th anniversary year of 1996 "Art is the Motor of Every Culture" (Kunst ist der Motor jeder Kultur), in 1998 "Future Without Past" (Zukunft ohne Vergangenheit), 2001 "Courage, I say, Courage" (Mut, sag ich, Mut), 2002 "Longings and addictions" (SehnSüchte).